 It will orderly display all the passwords of the WiFi network you connected before the scan.

 It takes your privacy into account.

-How To Find WiFi Password On Android Without Root With D-Back
+How To Get Saved WiFi Password On Android Without Root With D-Back

 Step 1.
 Launch D-Back and choose "Recover Data From Google Backup" this is the third recovery mode, among others.

 Step 2.
 In the next window, click on Start.

 Step 3.
 Fill in your Google account login in the field provided.
 D-back doesn't store your accounts password.

 Step 4.
 From the options given, select your file type: in this case, it is WiFi.

 Step 5.
 Allow D-back to scan your device for the WiFi password.
 Your WiFi password is stored in a hidden part of your phone, D-back then scans every corner and display all WiFi passwords ever used.